open-telemetry/opentelemetry-specification/specification/trace/api.md

 The functionality listed above is necessary because API users SHOULD NOT have access to the [Context Key](../context/context.md#create-a-key) used by the Tracing API implementation.

-If the language has support for implicitly propagated `Context`, see [here](../context/context.md#optional-global-operations).
-The API SHOULD provide the following functionality:
+If the language has support for implicitly propagated `Context` (see [here](../context/context.md#optional-global-operations)), the API SHOULD also provide the following functionality:

 - Get the currently active span